OpenMicrochips/.github/profile/README.md

 # OpenMicrochips

 ## Description
-The open-source Microchips (ASICs) from the department of Computer Science (CS) at Hochschule RheinMain (HSRM) are at home in this GitHub orgranization.
+This organisation serves to bundle repositories of open-source microchips created at or by members of the department of Computer Science (CS) at the Hochschule RheinMain - University of Applied Sciences.
+Design repositories rest with their respective authors and are cloned into the organistation.
+Bringups, ie. code and/or documentation related to using these chips are hosted in the organisation.

 ##  Content
 The names of the repositories hint to the content:

 ### Prefixes

-__TTXX__ Tinytapeout XX
+__TTXX__ Tiny Tapeout run XX

 __GF180-MPWX__ GlobalFoundry 180nm PDK in Shuttlerun MPW-X